Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awsecs.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awsecs",
-    "run_type": "exe",
+    "run_type": "exe"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "CreateService",
-      "description": "This step attempts to create an ECS service.", },
+      "description": "This step attempts to create an ECS service."
+    },
     {
       "check_logical_name": "PingService",
-      "description": "This step attemps to ping a load balancer by domain name.", },
+      "description": "This step attemps to ping a load balancer by domain name."
+    },
     {
       "check_logical_name": "DestroyService",
-      "description": "This step attemps to destroy the service created in an earlier step.", },
+      "description": "This step attemps to destroy the service created in an earlier step."
+    }
   ]
 }
 ```